UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ![StarGAN Results](/assets/images/team14/star1.JPG)
 * Fig X. Example of multi-domain image-to-image translation on CelebA dataset using StarGAN

 StarGAN consists of two modules, a discriminator and a generator.
 The discriminator learns to differentiate between real and fake images and begins to clssify the real images with its proper domain.
-The gnerator takes an image and a target domain label as input and generates a fake image with them.
+The generator takes an image and a target domain label as input and generates a fake image with them.
 The target domain label is then spatially replicated and concatenated with the image given as input.
 The generator attempts to reconstruct the orginal image via the fake image when given the original domain label.
 Lastly, the generator tries to generate images that are almost identical to the real images and will be classified as being from the target domain by the discriminator.

 ![StarGAN Flow](/assets/images/team14/star2.JPG)
 * Fig X. Example flow of StarGAN where D represents the discriminator and G represents the generator

+The overarching goal of StarGAN is to translate images from one domain to the other domain.
+For example, translating an image with a red leaves to an image with yellow leaves.

 ### Architecture <a name="arch2"></a>